WebAssembly/component-model/design/mvp/Explainer.md

 take an index to the matching [readable or writable end](Async.md#streams-and-futures) of a future as the first parameter and a pointer linear memory as the second parameter.
-The return value is either `1` if the future value was eagerly read or written to the pointer or the sentinel "`BLOCKED`" value otherwise.
+The return value is either `1` if the future value was eagerly read from or written to the pointer or the sentinel "`BLOCKED`" value otherwise.
 (See [`canon_future_read`] in the Canonical ABI explainer for details.)

 The `{stream,future}.cancel-{read,write}` built-ins have type `[i32] -> [i32]`